Daraudom/cse15l-lab-reports/Lab_Report_3.md

 that has Italy in it.
 This time, we're specifying the directory to `non-fiction` so bash is only recursively searching inside that folder.

+Note: The following report will expllore commands combined with -r.
+This is to increase the simplicity of finding files that matches the pattern without having to give a specific path for a file.

 ## -n
 ### `$grep -n [string] [directory]`
 This command show the line numebers of the file that matches the searched pattern.